 This is how the same information looks in Markdown:

-I find the Markdown much easier to read and write.
+Markdown is clearly easier to read and write.
 So I wondered, is it possible to write my thesis in Markdown?

 With the right framework, a series of input Markdown files (say, per chapter) can be combined into a single output file while automatically creating a table of contents, a bibliography, and with dynamic referencing to sections and equations.